littlechintw/NTPU-RSS/README.md

 # NTPU-RSS
-NTPU-RSS provides RSS feeds for NTPU-RSS’s news list.
+NTPU-RSS provides RSS feeds for NTPU’s news list.

 ## How to use?
 Paste the link in RSS Reader